Gush Ad

-Gush Ad is an online social media marketing and advertising platform by Gushcloud International that connects brands with consumers.
-It hosts an online rewards programme where consumers are incentivized as they interact with advertisements, enabling them to earn real money and rewards from the platform.
+Gush Ad is an online social media marketing and advertising platform owned by Gushcloud International.

-It is based in Singapore, and currently also holds offices in San Francisco, Malaysia, and Indonesia.
-Gush Ad is owned by Gushcloud Pte Ltd, and is resold by Gushcloud INC in the US and TBG Interactive SDN BHD in Malaysia and PT.
+It is based in Singapore, but also holds offices in San Francisco, Malaysia, and Indonesia.
+Gush Ad is owned by Gushcloud Pvt Ltd, and is resold by Gushcloud INC in the US and TBG Interactive SDN BHD in Malaysia and PT.
 Media Awan Digital Indonesia in Indonesia.
-Gush Ad was recently inducted into the Founder Showcase Hall of Fame as one of two Singaporean-founded companies that has since achieved significant business milestones.
+Gush Ad was recently inducted into the Founder Showcase Hall of Fame as one of two Singaporean-founded companies that had achieved significant business milestones.

-In March 2015, it was revealed that it had been engaged by a client to conduct a smear campaign against its competitors, leading to a backlash against the company and its client.
+In March 2015, it was revealed that the company had been engaged by a client to conduct a smear campaign campaign against its competitors, leading to backlash against the Gush and its client.

 History

 Launched officially on 10 February 2012, Gushcloud was founded by Vincent Ha and Althea Lim, who also previously co-founded The Barnett Group, a boutique digital agency in Singapore.